FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 ## EAP-NOOB

-It is RECOMMENDED that server implementations of EAP-NOOB accept both identities "noob@eap-noob.arpa" and "noob@eap.arpa" as synonyms.
+This document defines registers the sub domain noob under the special use domain name eap.arpa to form the NAI "@noob.eap.arpa".
+It is RECOMMENDED that server implementations of EAP-NOOB accept both identities "noob@eap-noob.arpa" and "noob@noob.eap.arpa" as synonyms.

 It is RECOMMENDED that EAP-NOOB peers use "noob@eap.arpa" first, and if that does not succeed, use "noob@eap-noob.arpa"